elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 We are very excited with the possibilities GenStage brings to developers and all new paths it allows us to explore and research.
 So give it a try and let us know!
 [GenStage, Flows, and more will also be the topic of my keynote at ElixirConf 2016](http://www.elixirconf.com/) and we hope to see you there.

+Finally, we want to thank the [akka-streams and reactive-streams projects](http://reactive-streams.io) which provided us guidance in implementing the demand-driven exchange between stages as well as the [Apache Spark](http://spark.apache.org/) and [Apache Beam](http://beam.incubator.apache.org/) initiatives that inspire the work behind `GenStage.Flow`.

 Happy coding!